Yuanda-Dong/TicketPlanet/backend/README.md

 ### Run Flask Server Locally
 - first make sure to run `export FLASK_APP=main.py` in your terminal
+- Make sure you are in the project source directory not the backend folder
 - To run the Flask server locally but still access the railway DB you need to use the command: `railway run flask run`

 ### Deploy to Railway